CruisesBest Time to Travel

 Getting There

 Cái Răng is 6km from Cần Thơ city center.
 Most hotels arrange boat pickup from Ninh Kiều Wharf.
-From Ho Chi Minh City, it's a 3.5-hour drive or a very fast overnight bus.
+From Ho Chi Minh City, it's a 3.5-hour drive.

 Bring